See the Story Index for Wael Abdelgawad’s other stories.

 “You need a guided tour.”
 He nodded.
 “I can do that.
 Come on.”

 Badger stuck his head out the front door of the bookstore and whistled loudly through his teeth.
 Then he threaded his way through back through the store.
-I followed him through a yellow wooden door into a small stockroom, and from there to a rear exit that consisted of a thick wooden door with a vertical deadbolt and a heavy duty metal screen door.
+I followed him through a yellow wooden door into a small stockroom, and from there through a rear exit that consisted of a thick wooden door with a vertical deadbolt and a heavy duty metal screen door.
 He peered out the back window for a moment, then exited through the door.

 In the parking lot behind the store, the women were already waiting.
 The Latina – Jelly – sat behind the wheel of a yellow Corvette convertible, parked back-in against a low brick wall.
 Pinky stood beside the passenger door, her hand tucked beneath her sweatshirt, no doubt gripping her gun.
 She flashed a hand sign to Badger, which I assumed was the all-clear.